milanjanosov/janosov.com/content/blog/hollywood.md

 ---
-title: "The not-so happily ever afters of Hollywood"
+title: "The Not-so Happily Ever Afters of Hollywood"
 date: 2023-05-26T00:00:00
 coverImg: hollywood.png
 ---

 The private life of star actors and actresses is beyond doubt a major topic of tabloids, while, ideally, it is no place for network science, right?
 Everybody marries once and lives happily ever after, resulting in a lot of (network) pairs - couples of married people, linked by a marriage tie.
 Well, turns out, not so much in Hollywood!

 <!--more-->